BlowMindStyle/BlowMindStyle/Docs/Part1_createYourOwnStyle.md

 # 1. Create your own style

-In this article, you will learn how to create and apply styles for views.
+In this section, you will learn how to create and apply styles for views.

 Open `Starter/Starter.xcworkspace` and run the project.
 You will see the lonely button on the center of the screen.
 We will add styling for the button.
 The final result you can see in the screenshot below: